stat850-unl/project-cfj_r-is-cool/README.md

 ![](Fig7.png)

-The distribution of the age was identified to be normally distributed .
+The distribution of the age was identified to be normally distributed.
 This is shown by a histogram plot included in the picture below.
 Also, correlation pairs are plotted to determine the strength of association between all pairs of variables.
 ![](Rplot.png)
 ![](Rplot03.png)